blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/02-Basic-Komodo-API-Commands/01-Komodo-Basic-API.rst

     "id": "curltest"
   }

-z_gettotalbalance ( minconf includeWatchonly )
+albalance ( minconf includeWatchonly )
 ----------------------------------------------

 The ``z_gettotalbalance`` method returns the total value of funds, including both transparent and private, stored in the node’s wallet.

-**CAUTION** If the wallet contains watch-only z_addresses the returned private balance may be larger than the actual balance, as spends cannot be detected with incoming viewing keys.
+**CAUTION**: If the wallet contains watch-only z addresses the returned private balance may be larger than the actual balance, as spends cannot be detected with incoming viewing keys.

 Arguments: